Sika5991/Nashville_Real_Estate/README.md

 - 'VACANT RES LAND' and 'VACANT RESIENTIAL LAND' are changed to 'VACANT RESIDENTIAL LAND'
 - 'GREENBELT/RES GRRENBELT/RES' is updated to 'GREENBELT'

+### Standardizing SoldAsVacant
+Convert:
+- 'Y' to 'Yes'
+- 'N' to 'No'

 ## Data Transformation